abbreviatedman/fast/readme.md

 A splash page is meant to separate sections of your presentation.
 A splash page typically contains a heading and a background image, though a still image (or GIF) is a great addition.

 There is currently only one built-in background image.
-You can use it via one of FAST's style directives, HTML comments containing a directive for how to style the current slide.
+You can use it via one of FAST's Style Directives—HTML comments containing directions for how to style the current slide.

 ```md
 ---